Models of Software Development Life Cycle

 • Results are obtained early and periodically.

-The disadvantages of iterative development model are as follows:
+The disadvantages of the iterative development model are as follows:

 • It requires more resources.

-• Although changing the software requirements are cost effective, but it is not suitable for changing the requirements.
+• Although changing the software requirements is cost-effective, it is not suitable for changing the requirements.

-• It also requires more management and high skilled resources for risk analysis.
+• It also requires more management and highly skilled resources for risk analysis.

-• The Iterative Model is ineffective for small project.
+• The Iterative Model is ineffective for small projects.

-• Finally, project ending date is not confirmed because of changing the requirements.
+• Finally, the project ending date is not confirmed because of changing the requirements.

-Spiral model is another models of software development life cycle which is combination of iterative model and waterfall model.
+The spiral model is another model of the software development life cycle which is a combination of the iterative model and the waterfall model.
 The Spiral model is used for large projects.
-It is based on the risk driven process model where project’s success depends on the risk analysis phase.
+It is based on the risk-driven process model where the project’s success depends on the risk analysis phase.

-The planning phase includes the estimating cost of the project, schedule and resources for the iteration.
+The planning phase includes the estimated cost of the project, schedule and resources for the iteration.

 Planning phase includes cost, schedule and resources

-In the spiral model, the Risk Analysis phase identifying, estimating and monitoring the technical feasibility, management risks and find out alternate solutions of the project.
+In the spiral model, the Risk Analysis phase identifies, estimates, and monitors the technical feasibility, and management risks and finds out alternate solutions to the project.
 If any risk is found during the risk analysis then necessary steps are taken to reduce the risks and alternate solutions are implemented.

 However, a standard prototype is developed at the end of the risk analysis phase.

-When the planning and risk analysis phase finalized then the engineering phase will start for developing the software.
-In the engineering phase, software is developed, tested and deployed in the customer environment.
+When the planning and risk analysis phase is finalized then the engineering phase will start for developing the software.
+In the engineering phase, the software is developed, tested, and deployed in the customer environment.

-This is the last phase of spiral model.
-In this phase, customers evaluate the output of the project and provide feedback also revert if any changes required.
-The evaluation phase includes all the above phases, where customer goes through each phase for evaluating the software.
+This is the last phase of the spiral model.
+In this phase, customers evaluate the output of the project and provide feedback also revert if any changes are required.
+The evaluation phase includes all the above phases, where the customer goes through each phase to evaluate the software.
 At last, the project continues to the next spiral or iteration.

-The advantages of Spiral development life cycle are as follows:
+The advantages of the Spiral development life cycle are as follows:

 • This model is useful for large projects